centreon/centreon-documentation/en/integrations/plugin-packs/procedures/applications-webservers-iis-restapi.md

 yum install centreon-pack-applications-webservers-iis-restapi.noarch
 ```

-3. On the Centreon Web interface, install the 'IIS Restapi' Centreon Plugin-Pack on the "Configuration > Plugin Packs > Manager" page
+3. On the Centreon Web interface, install the 'Microsoft IIS Server Restapi' Centreon Plugin-Pack on the "Configuration > Plugin Packs > Manager" page

 <!--END_DOCUSAURUS_CODE_TABS-->

 ## Configuration

 * Log into Centreon and add a new Host through "Configuration > Hosts".
-* Apply the template "App-Webserver-IIS-Restapi-custom" and configure all the Macros :
+* Apply the template *App-Webserver-IIS-Restapi-custom* and configure all the Macros :

 | Mandatory   | Nom                | Description                                                                |